Stocks drift lower on Wall Street; yields continue to ease - WTMJ

 AP Business Writers

-Stocks closed broadly lower on Wall Street Tuesday, giving back some of their big gains from a day earlier.
+Stocks are drifting lower in afternoon trading on Wall Street Tuesday, giving back some of their big gains from a day earlier.

 “Valuations have just become problematic across certain pockets of the U.S. (stock) market and investors are starting to realize that,” said Megan Horneman, director of portfolio strategy at Verdence Capital Advisors.